joeherwig/A32nx-LINDA-aircraft-module/A32nx/LINDA/aircrafts/A320/readme.txt

 + ENG1 Bleed, ENG2 Bleed

 0.4.3
-â€¢ Fixed FCU to avoid the neccesity of the A32nx event file.
+• Fixed FCU to avoid the neccesity of the A32nx event file.
 Now it runs on HVars directly.
 Easier to install

 0.4.2
-â€¢ Fixed FCU rotaries.
+• Fixed FCU rotaries.
 Known issue: incfast/decfast not yet working.
 As well the synchronization of the displayed values betwenn VC and VRi MCP is pending.

 0.4.1
 + OVHD: Added Battery 1 (SET, ON, OFF, TOGGLE)
-+ OVHD: Added Battery 2 (SET, ON, OFF, TOGGLE) â€¢ fixed version information
++ OVHD: Added Battery 2 (SET, ON, OFF, TOGGLE)
+• fixed version information

 0.4.0
 + TCAS: Mode pos (STBY, TA, TA/RA, INC, DEC, CYCLE)